 IT-project leader by profession, Wim has a passion for music.
-He plays several instruments (piano, pipe organ, harpsichord, jazz guitar, bansuri flute…), individually or in group.
-After a recent study with award-winning composer Bart Verstraeten, he started composing/arranging in different genres (from baroque to jazz big band).
+He plays several instruments (piano, pipe organ, harpsichord, jazz guitar, bass guitar…), individually or in group.
+After a short study with award-winning composer Bart Verstraeten, he started composing/arranging in different genres (from baroque to jazz big band).

 A half-year long trip all over India in the ’90-ties immersed Wim in the omnipresent and highly varied Bollywood music, little known in Europe.
 Combined with a recent crash course of bansuri in India and meeting singer Rakhi Hegade, this travel adventure inspired Wim to re-arrange Indian songs.

-Wim is Belgian and resides in Antwerp, Belgium.
+Wim is Belgian and resides in Niel, Belgium.
 He has a mechanical/electrical engineering degree, and in recent years specializes in IT-related projects.

 Rakhi Hegade is a classically schooled singer.
 In her teens she performed in many stage programs of Hindi and Marathi film songs and in AIR (All India Radio) programmes.
 In that period she won many singing competitions and recorded a number of songs privately.